runtimeverification/beacon-chain-verification/dynamic/dynamic-abstract-beacon-chain.md

      andBool A.source_block ==Int SourceBlock
      andBool A.slot +Int MIN_ATTESTATION_INCLUSION_DELAY <=Int Slot andBool Slot <=Int A.slot +Int MAX_ATTESTATION_INCLUSION_DELAY
      andBool epochOf(A.slot) ==Int A.target_epoch
-     andBool notBool Slashed // TODO: is this checked in spec?
+     andBool notBool Slashed // TODO: is this checked in the python spec?
      // TODO: check if A.attester is assigned to A.slot
 ```